Piirtaa/FluentBash/README.md

 	Reactive programming allowing triggers to be defined and chained together which are persistant across reboot.

+	Fluent validation of function signatures, decoupled from function

 	Much cleaner and more readable Bash scripting